klauswuestefeld/prevayler-clj/README.md

 ### journal.backup-[timestamp]
 After a new consistent journal is written, journal.backup is renamed with a timestamp appendix.
 You can keep these old versions elsewhere if you like.
 Prevayler no longer uses them.

+## Transient Mode for Tests
+The transient-prevayler! function returns a transient prevayler the you can use for fast testing.

+---

+"Simplicity is prerequisite for reliability."
+Dijkstra (1970)